The percentage of U.S. students who are Multilingual Learners (MLs).

 An immigrant typically chooses to move to another country for work and/or family.
 An asylum seeker moves for this reason.

 A student refuses to make eye contact or speak in class.
-What might this mean culturally?
+This is one reason why.

 What is 5 to 7 years?